 The Bottom Turn

-The bottom turn is done in a curve by putting pressure on the inside edge of your surfboard (frontside: toes, backside: heels).Firstly, take of straight and head to the bottom of the wave,
+The bottom turn is done in a curve by putting pressure on the inside edge of your surfboard (frontside: toes, backside: heels).Firstly, take off straight, or at a slight angle and head to the bottom of the wave,

 Keep your eye on a point on the wave in front of you where you want to go.
 When going into the bottom turn bend your knees and get low, as you push through and out of the turn, extend your body which compresses the water flowing under your surfboard and creates speed and you should be able to accelerate onto the face of the wave ready for your next turn.